-Ast this time the Government was trying to get the Creeks and Seminoles to become one people.
+At this time the Government was trying to get the Creeks and Seminoles to become one people.
 Said they ought to as they had the same laws and the same customs.
 The Government had only rented their lands for them.
-This was before the Creeks had made their Constitution and the Government wished Very much to unite the two people.
+This was before the Creeks had made their Constitution and the Government wished very much to unite the two people.
 But among others Wild Cat was the most opposed to it, fact so much so that he got together his people and took them off to Mexico.
 That was the last we saw of him for some years until after the school was started, when one day he returned with his wife and a little child six months old, his own boy.
 He brought his wife and child to the Mission.
 The peculiarity about the child was that his only clothing was a little hickory shirt, with a pleated bosom and a high color just like a mans.
 That was all he had on.
 Wild Cat had about three yards of the coarsest black pantaloon stuff, the kind that jumps all out when you cut it.
 He wanted to cut the baby a cloak.
 So I told him that that was not at all fit, but that if he would wait a day or two I would make the baby a cloak.
-So I had some and lined it with yellow flannel, just as I had.
+So I had some nice plaid linsey, red.
+I cut a nice long cloak and lined it with yellow flannel, just as I had.
 Trimmed it with some silk fringe that I had worn around a cape, there was enough to trim the cloak and around the collar.
-It made a very pretty looking little cloak and he came for it about the time it was done and seemed to be very much pleased, then he had the children all gather together and gave them a great harangue, about how they should think and act until every body was tired and then he held the stuff out in his most pompous way and said, "He would donate that to the Mission."
+It made a very pretty llooking little cloak and he came for it about the time it was done and seemed to be very much pleased, then he had the childTen all gather together and gave them a great harangue, about how they should think and act until every body was tired and then he held the stuff out in his most pompous way and said that "he would donate that to the Mission".
 He went back to Mexico soon after and that was the last we ever saw of him.

 We commenced the school in the summer.
-Our first boys were three Creek children, the grandchildren of the old Creek Trader, across the river, Mr, Edwards, I suppose one of the first white traders out here, probably the first because he said the buffaleos were all around here when he came here.
-They sent them over here to school and they paid their board and they went home every Saturday, came back Monday.
-Soon we got a relation of Jumpers, a little orphan girl named Mabel.
+Our first boys were three Creek children, the grandchildren of the old Creek Trader, across the river, Mr. Edwards, I suppose one of the first white traders out here, probably the first because he said the buffalces were all around here when he came here.
+They sent them over here to school and they paid theri board and they went home every Saturday, came back Monday.
+Soon we got a Relation of Jumpers a little orphan girl named Mabel.
 We fixed her up and dressed her up nice and used to take her about.
-At first they thought we wanted to get their children and then send them away and perhaps make slaves of them, but when they saw that we treated the children kindly they began to think better of us
+At first they thought we wanted to get their children and then send them away and per haps make slaves of them, but when they saw that we treated the children kindly they began to think better of us.

-They used to come to our place and stand around and look at us, for a long time.
-Once a lot of women and some men came on Monday when we were sorting our clothes amongthe sheets.
+They used to come to our place and stand around andlock at us, for a long time.
+Once a lot of women and some men came on Monday when we were sorting our our clothes among the sheets.
 When one of the women said "Look!
-Look! they are going to wash clean clothes!"
-The men said, "Ho!
-White people dont stand like you do, they do not wear their clothes until they are black!"
+Look! they are going to wash clean clothes!" the men said "Ho! white people dont stand like you do they do not wear their clothes until they are black!".